FrankLhota56/fortran66-flex/README.md

 - Blanks can be inserted in identifiers, e.g. `OLDX` can be written as `OLD X`.
 - Numeric literals can also contain blanks, e.g. `13 717 421`.

-The Fortran 66 freewheeling approach to blanks, along with the absence of reserved words, creates complications for the token scanner.
+The Fortran 66 freewheeling approach to blanks, along with the absence of reserved words, complicates token parsing.
 For example, consider this Fortran 66 statement:
 ```
       DO 100 I = 1,5
 ```